rcos/rcos-handbook/docs/events/tech_talks.md

 ## Format

 Tech talks can be longer than typical RCOS presentations, with a recommended maximum length of 10-15 minutes.
-If you would like to have a talk or longer than this, consider hosting a [bonus session](events/hosting) instead.
+If you would like to have a talk for longer than this, consider hosting a [bonus session](events/hosting) instead.

 ## Topics